WRansohoff/STM32x0_minimal_GPIO/README.md

 # Overview

-This is a minimal project which uses some device header files provided by ST to give us access to convenient aliases for peripheral registers.
+This is a minimal project to demonstrate how to support multiple microcontroller cores in a single project, with minimal code changes.
+The project supports both Cortex-M0 'STM32F031K6' and Cortex-M0+ 'STM32L031K6' chips.

 The example project initializes pin B1 as input with a built-in pull-up resistor; it listens for button presses on a button connected to ground. pin B3 is set to push-pull output, and it is connected to a built-in LED on ST's "Nucleo" board.

-[TODO: circuit image of the board with a button connected]

 # Uploading and Debugging

-A Makefile is provided, and I've tested the program with a 'Nucleo-32' board with the STM32F031K6 chip.
+A Makefile is provided, and I've tested the program with 'Nucleo-32' boards for both chips.
 To upload the resulting program, you can use your choice of uploader/debugger.
 I use GDB and Texane's "stlink" project:

 https://github.com/texane/stlink